 Contributions: Eligible employees automatically become a participant and are enrolled into the Plan at a 6% deferral rate on their date of hire.
 At any time, a participant may cease his or her contribution or change his or her deferral percentage in 1% increments up to 75% of his or her annual compensation, as defined by the Plan, subject to certain limitations under the Internal Revenue Code (the "Code"), and elect to contribute into any of the investment funds offered by the Plan.
-Participant pre-tax limitations were limited to \$18,000 for 2016 and 2015.
+Participant pre-tax limitations were limited to \$18,000 for each of 2017 and 2016.

 Participants may also contribute amounts representing distributions from other qualified benefit plans.
 These contributions, if any, are classified as rollover contributions in the statement of changes in net assets available for benefits.
+Participants direct the investment of their contributions into various investment options offered by the Plan.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions to the Plan.
-The maximum individual catch-up contribution amount was \$6,000 for 2016 and 2015.
+The maximum individual catch-up contribution amount was \$6,000 for each of 2017 and 2016.

 On January 1, 2009, the Company adopted safe harbor plan provisions such that the Plan would operate on a safe harbor basis.
 Safe harbor contributions are fully vested immediately.
 The Company provides a matching employer contribution equal to a certain percentage of each participant's contributions.
 The Company may also make employer profit-sharing contributions, at its discretion, which will be allocated among all eligible participants in the Plan whether they make contributions or not.
-For the years ended December 31, 2016 and 2015 the Company's employer matching contribution equaled 35% of up to the first 6% of a participant's pre-tax contribution.
-In addition to the matching contribution, in 2016 and 2015 the Company also made a non-elective contribution to all employees of 3% of compensation, which totaled \$432,654 and \$415,620, respectively.
-All employer matching contributions are made in cash
+For the years ended December 31, 2017 and 2016, the Company's employer matching contribution equaled 35% of up to the first 6% of a participant's pre-tax contribution.
+In addition to the matching contribution, the Company also made a non-elective contribution to all participants of 3% of compensation, which totaled \$450,498 and \$432,654, as of 2017 and 2016, respectively.
+The 2017 non-elective contribution was funded in January 2018 and is presented as contribution receivable from employer in the Statement of Net Assets Available for Benefits.
+All employer matching contributions are made in cash.